Lab Members

 Email: hbarsoumian@mdanderson.org

-Hampartsoum received his Ph.D. in Microbiology and Immunology from the University of Louisville (2016), where his research was focused on the development of therapeutic cancer vaccines and immune adjuvants bridging innate and adaptive immunity together to eliminate tumors.
+Hampartsoum received his Ph.D. in microbiology and immunology from the University of Louisville (2016), where his research was focused on the development of therapeutic cancer vaccines and immune adjuvants bridging innate and adaptive immunity together to eliminate tumors.
 He joined Welsh’s research group as a postdoc in September 2016.
 His current research interests are combining different radiation strategies with immunotherapy to promote systemic/abscopal anti-tumor effects, as well as fine-tuning radiation to modulate the tumor microenvironment to overcome resistance to therapy over time.
 Hampartsoum is also involved in grant writing and collaborating with pharmaceutical companies.

 Yun Hu, Ph.D.